Every business traveller should belong to at least one frequent flyer program – but making that choice isn't as straightforward as you may think.

 3. Perks for sticking with one airline

-If you’re going to be taking multiple flights on one airline, it’s worth looking into what additional benefits you might get as their own frequent flyer, which can often more than those of a partner airline frequent flyer program.
+If you’re going to be taking multiple flights on one airline, it’s worth looking into what additional benefits you might get as their own frequent flyer, which can often be more than those of a partner airline frequent flyer program.

 Australian domestic travellers will undoubtedly look to Qantas and Virgin Australia.